griptape-ai/ComfyUI-Griptape/README.md

 ### July 12, 2024
 * Updated to Griptape v0.28.2
 * **New Node** Griptape Config: OpenAI Compatible node.
-Allows you to connect to services like https://www.ohmygpt.com/ which are compatable with OpenAi's api.
+Allows you to connect to services like https://www.ohmygpt.com/ which are compatible with OpenAi's api.
 * **New Node** HuggingFace Prompt Driver Config
 * Reorganized a few files
 * Removed unused DuckDuckGoTool now that Griptape supports drivers.